lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

 Now that you've explored some of the shortcuts provided by DRF, let's delve into creating an endpoint for the album model using a plain Serializer, without relying heavily on shortcuts.

 Let's start by the urls part.
-We gonna need to add the new route to our `music.urls.py`.
+We're going to need to add the new route to our `music.urls.py`.
 Now it should look like this.

 ```python
 from django.urls import path, include